Does Composite Decking Come in 24 Foot Lengths?

-In the UK, slopes and hillside backyards are quite common.
+In the UK, slopes and hillside gardens are quite common.
 Installing decking can be tricky in these terrains.
-Fortunately, there are several options that you can do so.
-Here are a few ideas that you can try if you are planning to build ultra decking in your sloping garden.
+Fortunately, you have several options.
+Here are a few ideas that you can try if you are planning to build decking in your sloping garden.

 For sloping grounds, one of the decking solutions is by building an elevated deck.
 Elevated decking makes use of well-designed stairs and railings.
 With proper planning, you can increase your property’s kerb appeal and make use of your sloping garden space.
 This option is best for hillsides and higher slopes.